 EmpowHER is an organization that supports young girls who have lost their mothers.
 It offers events, mentorship and virtual programming designed to help young girls who are grieving a los.

 Donations to the program go toward programs like their annual Mother's Day Retreat, a virtual event where girls meet others who have also lost their mothers, and get support.

-The organization will also hold a Luminaria event on Mother's Day, where those who have lost their mom can make a donation in her memory, and see their mom's name displayed on one of many luminaries lining a Massachusetts coastline on May 10.
+The organization also holds Luminaria events around Mother's Day; those who have lost their mom can make a donation in her memory, and see their mom's name displayed on one of many luminaries memorializing moms at events across the country.